TL; DR: How to Make Agile Work in Fast-Growing Startups

 Fallacy #5: Scale Like Spotify

 “I don’t understand the fuzz about agile coaching, and aligning the rest of the organization with product development.
 Once we are agile, we will copy the Spotify model and scale accordingly.”
+(A Berlin-based startup CEO summarized his expectation of becoming an agile organization.)

-However, according to Henrik Kniberg – one of the head coaches at Spotify– it wasn’t that easy:
+However, according to Henrik Kniberg–one of the head coaches at Spotify–it wasn’t that easy:

 “[It] wasn’t a big remake, more like a continuous stream of small iterative improvements to our organization and process.
 We have been growing for three years, and the way we work today has evolved naturally over time.”